qsnjason/qsnjsclient/README.md

 Client Status
 ---

-The Client maintains running status and metric data.
+The client maintains running status and metric data.
 The `getStatus` method will return an object containing the status data.

 	console.log(qsn.getStatus());